 Restricted Parking Areas

 A limited number of parking spaces on campus are reserved for express purposes, such as areas marked as fire lanes, spaces for Zipcars, electric car recharging, loading zones, and handicapped access.
-Parking in any of these areas at any time without authorization will result in immediate towing; in addition, the town of Atherton will issue citations for all handicap and fire lane violations.
+Parking in any of these areas at any time without authorization will result in a citation and/or immediate towing; in addition, the town of Atherton will issue citations for all handicap and fire lane violations.
 Other areas on campus are restricted for staff resident-only or faculty/staff-only parking, as indicated.

-If you have a permanent disability or medical condition that necessitates the use of a vehicle, we suggest you apply for a handicapped placard from your home state or from the California Department of Motor Vehicles.
+If you have a temporary or permanent disability or medical condition that necessitates the use of a vehicle, we suggest you apply for a handicapped placard from your home state or from the California Department of Motor Vehicles.
 If you have a temporary disability, the Student Affairs office will assist in determining your needs, including making a determination about the need for a vehicle on campus.

 While all parking lots are lighted and patrolled by a security officer, the following are suggestions to keep you and your property as safe as is reasonably possible: